MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

 # Tutorial: Set up academic reference parsing with Azure Search

-This tutorial provides step-by-step instructions for setting up an Azure Search service that enables full-text search of all paper entities in the Microsoft Academic Graph, and uses fields that make it suited for looking up academic reference (citation) strings.
+This tutorial provides step-by-step instructions for setting up an Azure Search service that enables full-text search of all paper entities in the Microsoft Academic Graph, and is optimized for queries using academic reference (citation) strings.

 After completing this tutorial, you should be able to: